ESG Definition

 ESG, short for Environmental, Social, and Governance, is a term used to describe a set of criteria that investors use to evaluate the sustainability and ethical impact of an investment in a company.

-What is E S G meaning and what are ESG criteria?
-How do you assess the performance of a company and calculate the ESG scores?
-Read it here!
+What is E S G meaning, and what are ESG criteria?
+How do you assess a company's performance and calculate the ESG scores?
+Please read it here!

 Definition